-Elephant trekking is a popular tourist activity in Thailand, one of the more popular ‘bucket list’ activities in the gap year industry in fact, but there are many reasons why riding an elephant is irresponsible and wrong, and why you should scratch riding an elephant off that list immediately.
+Elephant trekking and elephant riding is a popular tourist activity in Thailand, one of the more popular ‘bucket list’ activities in the gap year industry in fact, but there are many reasons why riding an elephant is irresponsible and wrong, and why you should scratch riding an elephant off that bucket list immediately.

 Trekking with or riding elephants obviously isn’t just limited to Thailand.
 Due to the popularity amongst tourists and the sheer amount of profit to be made it has become an extremely lucrative activity across almost all of south and south east Asia, and now more recently it has even started to be offered in parts of Africa due to the popularity.

 But given how Thailand is one of the most popular destinations for gap year travellers and backpackers, the elephant trekking industry has exploded here over the last decade or so to the point that it is almost ubiquitous.
 Go to any tour operator in Thailand and there will be a dozen option to ride elephants right at the top of the list.
 Look at any gap year industry provider back home and elephant trekking will be one of their most popular – and lucrative – offerings, and the activity only continues to increase in popularity as the visitor numbers to the land of smiles keeps increasing.
 The fact is, trekking with elephants is hugely popular with travellers and tourists.